SymbolixAU/mapdeck/README.md

 ## What is mapdeck?

-An R library which lets you plot interactive maps using Mapbox GL and Deck.gl
+An R library which lets you plot large data sets (as much as your GPU & browser can handle), on interactive maps using Mapbox GL and Deck.gl

 ## What is mapbox?